hideya/langchain-mcp-tools-ts/README.md

 - Non-4xx errors (network issues, etc.) are re-thrown without fallback

 **Explicit transport selection:**
-- Set `transport: "streamable_http"` to force Streamable HTTP (no fallback)
+- Set `transport: "streamable_http"` (or VSCode-style config `type: "http"`) to force Streamable HTTP (no fallback)
-- VSCode-style config `type: "http"` also works instead of the above
 - Set `transport: "sse"` to force SSE transport
 - WebSocket URLs (`ws://` or `wss://`) always use WebSocket transport

 Streamable HTTP is the modern MCP transport that replaces the older HTTP+SSE transport.
-According to the [official MCP documentation](https://modelcontextprotocol.io/docs/concepts/transports):

-> "SSE as a standalone transport is deprecated as of protocol version 2025-03-26.
+According to the [official MCP documentation](https://modelcontextprotocol.io/docs/concepts/transports): "SSE as a standalone transport is deprecated as of protocol version 2025-03-26.
 It has been replaced by Streamable HTTP, which incorporates SSE as an optional streaming mechanism."

-Note that even when you specify the Streamable HTTP transport, you may see SSE activity in the logs, such as `Accept: text/event-stream`.
-This occurs when the MCP SDK chooses to use SSE for streaming server responses within the Streamable HTTP transport.

 ### Authentication Support for Streamable HTTP Connections